TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/CreateNew.rst

 :ref:`Base variants <sitehandling-baseVariants>`.

 On the next tab :guilabel:`Languages` you are can configure the default language settings for your site.
-You can also enter additional language for multilanguage sites here.
+You can also add additional languages for multilanguage sites here.

 These settings determine the default behavior - setting direction and lang tags